cytoscape/cytoscape-admin-scripts/project-stats/app-publications/README.md

 ### Step 2 Generate Report

-Open a terminal with required Python and packages noted in the requirements and run the following command:
+Open a terminal with required [Python](https://python.org) packages noted in the requirements section and run the following command:

 ```Bash
 ./cytoscape_app_publication_stats.py apps_with_citations.10.1.2020.txt ./report --email <PUT YOUR EMAIL HERE> -vvv